DorianMood/researches/week-5/LS1906205 weekly report.md

 # 4. Rumour Detection based on Graph Convolutional Neural Net

-There is a field in NLP where they try to detect rumors in dome domain (Twitter, Reddit etc.).
+There is a field in NLP where they try to detect rumors in some domains (Twitter, Reddit etc.) [@bai_rumour_2021].
 Considering Twitter each tweet can be treated as a node in some Source-Reply (SR) graph [@fig:rumor_sr_graph], which has one root node and many reply nodes, Reply node has source node and it can also have reply nodes.
 So this is how they built their graphs.

 ![Rumor Source-Reply graph](rumor_sr_graph.png){#fig:rumor_sr_graph}